Eva Clark: Marriage to Lum Clark

 A marriage certificate from Troup County, Georgia, documents that Lum R. Clark and Miss Eva Kelley were married on December 11, 1897.
 Lum would have been 20 years of age, Eva between 13 and 16, depending on her birth year.
-In the following year, “Eva Clark” was listed for the first time in the W. C. Clark’s United Shows as performing “flying rings and trapezist”.
+In the following year, "Eva Clark" was listed for the first time in the W. C. Clark's United Shows as performing "flying rings and trapezist".

 Aerial career and continued fame

-Eva's career as an aerialist brought continued fame in 1899, when The Hocking Sentinel complimented her performance with McCormick Silver Plate Circus as "the best flying exhibition ever seen in this country".
+Clark's career as an aerialist brought continued fame in 1899, when The Hocking Sentinel complimented her performance with McCormick Silver Plate Circus as "the best flying exhibition ever seen in this country".
 In 1900, she is listed in John Robinson's 10 Big Shows as "Eva Adair" and then as "Eva Howard" later that year in Dr. Fretwell's Floating Palace.
 She continued using "Howard" in 1901 with Robinson's Show.
-In 1902, Sells & Downs listed Eva and Lum as joining the upcoming season, and in a January 1903 Newberry Herald and News article, Eva's performance is praised, stating "she seems to feel as much at home in the trapeze acts as if she were on the ground”.
+In 1902, Sells & Downs listed Eva and Lum as joining the upcoming season, and in a January 1903 Newberry Herald and News article, Clark's performance is praised, stating "she seems to feel as much at home in the trapeze acts as if she were on the ground".

 Divorce petitions

 On May 30, 1903, divorce petition notices appeared in the Cincinnati Enquirer and the Cincinnati Commercial Tribune.
 The Enquirer stated "126.299.
 Eva Clark vs. Lum Clark.
 For divorce.
-C. J. Ryan" and “Eva Clark says in a petition for divorce filed yesterday that Lum Clark has refused to live with her since their marriage in Georgia in 1897 and has refused to provide for her in any way.
+C. J. Ryan" and "Eva Clark says in a petition for divorce filed yesterday that Lum Clark has refused to live with her since their marriage in Georgia in 1897 and has refused to provide for her in any way.
 Besides, he has beaten her and threatened to kill her, and did shoot at her.
-Charles Ryan, attorney.”
-The Commercial Tribune ran a similar notice, stating “Eva Clark applied for a divorce from Lum Clark, to whom she was married in 1897.
+Charles Ryan, attorney."
+The Commercial Tribune ran a similar notice, stating "Eva Clark applied for a divorce from Lum Clark, to whom she was married in 1897.
 She charges him with failure to provide, beating her and making threats against her life.
-Attorney C. J. Ryan represents Mrs. Clark.”
+Attorney C. J. Ryan represents Mrs. Clark."